 Route By NamespaceΒΆ

-Route alerts based on Kubernetes namespace.
-Ideal for teams that "own" specific namespaces.
+You can route alerts based on the Kubernetes namespace they relate to.
+This is ideal for organizations where different teams "own" specific namespaces.

 PrerequisitesΒΆ